earth-metal/ugladq2/README.md

 ra_fastswitch <0/1>: Default: OFF.
 - Toggle "fast weapon switching" off/on in Rocket Arena matches.
 Available from the in-game "RA2" menu.

+sp_dm <0/1>: Default: OFF.
+- Enables "Singleplayer Deathmatch" mode when deathmatch is also enabled.

+NOTES
+1. After a new map is loaded the server executes a config at "sp_dm/[mapname].cfg"
+2. Disables usage of the "Bots" and "DM/CTF/RA2" in-game menus.
+3. Current map is replayed until a human player has the highest score.

 Obsolete Variables
 --------------